Experimental investigation relating free-surface features to sub-surface turbulence: Results

-Therefore, if the aggregated horizontal divergence is of interest, measurements as far as $ z= -\, \Lint$ (approximately the extent of the blockage layer) give a correlation with the structures on the surface of $0.5 \sim 0.7$.
-That the correlation values remain significant even as deep as this can be ascribed to the key role of intermittency: as Figure~\ref{fig:xCorr-peaks-lInt} clearly shows, the abundance of surface features inside a horizontal area of the size we consider is dominated by large intermittent upwelling events causing both $\Area(t)$ and $\MSbeta(z,t)$ to surge.
-These events can be large enough to cause coherent motion throughout the blockage layer and beyond.
+Therefore, if the aggregated horizontal divergence is of interest, observation of surface features can provide a reasonable indication of it as deep as $ z\sim - \Lint$ (approximately the extent of the blockage layer) with normalised cross-correlation of $0.35 $--$ 0.60$.
+That the correlation values remain significant at such depths can be ascribed to the key role of intermittency: Fig.~\ref{fig:xCorr-peaks-lInt} clearly suggests that the abundance of surface features inside a horizontal area of the size we consider is dominated by large intermittent upwelling events causing both $\Area(t)$ and $\MSbeta(z,t)$ to surge.
+These events, which are the main source of renewal of the surface and driver of exchanges between air and water \cite{turney2013}, can be large enough to cause coherent motion throughout the blockage layer and beyond.
 In contrast, surface imprints of eddies which are significantly smaller than an integral scale are frequently too weak to be detected, and live for a shorter time before diffusing.

-Another takeaway from Figure~\ref{fig:xCorr-peaks-lInt} is the agreement between numerical DNS data and experimental data when scaled by the integral lengthscale, even though the turbulent Reynolds numbers are several times larger (see Table~\ref{tab:flopProp}).

-The cross correlations in the experimental cases lie somewhat below those for DNS, which is natural due to the greater difficulty of detecting surface structures.
-Shallower imprints can be detected in DNS data than what is possible from the experimental profilometry data, something that is especially true of the low-turbulence case B. The shallowest red square in Figure~\ref{fig:xCorr-peaks-lInt} appears as something of an outlier.
-We attribute this to the difficulty of detecting the smallest surface features in this case; a number of such features are present in the velocity field at the shallowest depth, but their concomitant surface indentations are not picked up amidst measurement noise.
-(The profilometry measurements for the shallowest PIV plane also has higher noise level due to higher concentrations of tracer particles necessary.)
-The surface traces of larger events reaching half an integral scale down and beyond are, however, observed.

-As in Figure~\ref{fig:horDiv-autocorr}, the slope of the near-linear curves in Figure~\ref{fig:xCorr-peaks-lInt} may not be fully converged due to the limited time series available for DNS---especially the case for the most violent and intermittent DNS case $Re=2500, We=\infty$---yet the qualitative observations made are nevertheless clear.